Organizing Your Resume

 Also include supporting documentation of your academic acheivements, specifically:

 a) Your GPA.
 If you are a student or recent graduate, list your GPA if it is 3.0 or higher.
-Candidates with more than 5 years post-graduate work experience can drop their GPA from their resumes.
-Experienced candidates should simply list the basic facts regarding their degree, including institution name, location, degree, major and date.
+Candidates with more than 5 years of post-graduate work experience can drop their GPA from their resumes.
+Experienced candidates should simply list the basic facts regarding their degree, including the name of the institution, location, degree, major and date.

 b) Academic Honors.
 Include academic honors to show you excelled in your program (Dean's List, Summa Cum Laude distinction, election to honor societies, etc.).

 c) Outside Activities.
-Students and new grads with little related work experience may use the education section as the centerpiece of their resumes, showcasing academic achievements, extracurricular activities, special projects and related courses.
+Students and new grads with little related work experience may use the education section as the centerpiece of their resumes by showcasing their academic achievements, extracurricular activities, special projects and related courses.

 Professional Development Highlights:

-Your resume must include a well-defined objective to indicate the position you seek within an organization.
-Most hiring managers are too overworked to read through the details of every resume they receive trying to flesh this out.
+Your resume must include a well-defined objective to indicate the position you are seeking within an organization.
+Most hiring managers are too overworked to read through the details of every resume they receive to try to flesh this out.
 Your objective should be broad enough to encompass your range of talents, yet specific enough to describe your fit with the employer's openings.
 A well-constructed objective statement includes two basic elements: job level and functional area.